ER-ROUGUI/Ros2_Ur_robot_vision/README.md

 Now, your ROS 2 workspace is set up, the GitHub repository is cloned, and the packages are built.
 You are ready to use the installed packages in your ROS 2 environment.

-If you encounter any issues during the build, refer to the repository's documentation for specific dependencies or build instructions.